Continuing Education Activity

 Administration of volatile anesthetics, including isoflurane, is based on each agent’s individual minimum alveolar concentration (MAC), which is used as a surrogate for the partial pressure of each agent in the brain.
 MAC is then defined as the alveolar concentration needed to prevent movement in 50% of patients in response to surgical incision.
 MAC is based on the agent’s partial pressure relative to the atmospheric pressure.
 At sea level, the MAC of isoflurane is 1.2%, which can otherwise be stated as 1 MAC of isoflurane.

 MAC is affected by several factors.
 Factors that increase MAC include young age, chronic alcohol abuse, and hypernatremia.
-Factors that decrease MAC include old age, hypothermia and hyperthermia, acute intoxication, and most intravenous anesthetics to include opioids, benzodiazepines, dexmedetomidine, and ketamine.
-The most impressive of all these factors is the effect of age, which cause a 6% decrease in MAC per decade of age above the age of 40 .
+Factors that decrease MAC include old age, hypothermia and hyperthermia, acute intoxication, and most intravenous anesthetics, including opioids, benzodiazepines, dexmedetomidine, and ketamine.
+The most impressive of all these factors is the effect of age, which causes a 6% decrease in MAC per decade of age above the age of 40.

 Isoflurane should be carefully titrated to the patient’s hemodynamics as it can cause precipitous drops in blood pressure due to dose-dependent peripheral vasodilation.
-Patients who are hypovolemic may be especially sensitive to these effects.
+Hypovolemic patients may be especially sensitive to these effects.
 Otherwise, there are no specific adverse effects of isoflurane.

 There are no specific monitoring parameters for those undergoing general anesthesia with isoflurane compared to other volatile anesthetics.
 All patients undergoing general anesthesia should have all basic monitoring devices placed before induction of general anesthesia to include:

 - Continuous pulse oximetry

 - Inspired and expired oxygen, carbon dioxide, and volatile anesthetic monitoring